22 September 1957

 6 October 1957

 A Southern belle targets Bret and cleans him out at poker.
-Bret gets staked to switch to a different paddle-wheeler, so she'll follow, and plenty spectators will too.
+Bret gets staked to switch to a different paddle-wheeler, so she'll follow, and plenty of spectators will, too.
 Different riverboat, same result.
 Samantha Crawford explains that Bret took her father for $50,000 - who embezzled to cover his losses and is now in prison.
 Samantha's raising money to make restitution, but she's still short, and Bret's broke again.
 As Pappy said "man's the only animal that can get skinned more than once," so Bret proposes they combine forces.

 13 October 1957